wallix/awless/README.md

 - Leveraging AWS `userdata` to provision instance on creation from remote (i.e http) or local scripts: `awless create instance userdata=http://...`
 - Easy reporting of all the CLI template executions: `awless log`
 - Revert of executed templates and resources creation: `awless revert`
-- Clean and simple ssh to instances: `awless ssh`
+- Clean and simple SSH to public & private instances using only a name: `awless ssh my-production-instance`
 - Resolve public images dynamically (i.e. independant of the region specific AMI id): `awless search images canonical:ubuntu:xenial --id-only`
 - Aliasing of resources through their natural name so you don't have to always use cryptic ids that are impossible to remember
 - Inspectors are small CLI utilities to run analysis on your cloud resources graphs: `awless inspect`